shankar-r10n/spt-aca-hol/README.md

   --ingress 'external'

  ```
-  After the command is executed successfuly, make a note of the App Url that is emitted in output.
+  After the command is executed successfully, make a note of the App Url that is emitted in output.

 **6. Create and configure Environment Variables**

-In order for the UI store front Contaniner App - store to utilize the data obatined from the 2 backend API Container Apps - inventoryapi and productsapi -- let us create and configure the needed environment variables utilized by the **store** Container App.
+In order for the UI store front Container App - store to utilize the data obtained from the 2 backend API Container Apps - inventoryapi and productsapi -- let us create and configure the needed environment variables utilized by the **store** Container App.

 ```
 # Create the value needed for the  - InventoryApi - environment variable